MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 - To improve my thinking by linking thoughts, concepts and subjects together.
 This was inspired by reading about the [Zettelkasten Method](https://zettelkasten.de/posts/overview/).

-- A large part of my job as an engineering lead is understanding many complex problems, and trying to write a roadmaps on how my team aims to solve them.
-I wanted to improve my ability to distill complex topics down into written plans in [plain english](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html) so they were easily consumable.
+- A large part of my job as an engineering lead is understanding many complex problems, and trying to write roadmaps on how my team aims to solve them.
+I wanted to improve my ability to distill complex topics down into written plans in [plain english](http://www.plainenglish.co.uk/how-to-write-in-plain-english.html) so they were easily consumable for others.

 - Cut down on [open loops](https://habitgrowth.com/open-loops/) (commitments I made to myself or someone else that I haven't done yet) in my brain.
 I would do this by writing down ideas or to do's as soon as they popped into my head.